 8. Principal and Interest.

-A principal and Interest loan (also known as Principal loan) is your standard home loan.
+A principal and Interest loan is your standard home loan.
 With this type of loan, your monthly mortgage repayments will be a combination of paying down your principal (the amount you borrowed) and interest payments on your loan.

 9. Interest only.